Herringbone Flooring

 Wider wood planks provide a more cosy and comfortable aesthetic but in dry weather, are vulnerable to gapping joints.
 Thinner planks have a tighter fit and are less susceptible to gapping joints.

-What Flooring can be Laid in a Herringbone Pattern?
+Which Flooring Can Be Installed in a Herringbone Pattern?

-- Timber Flooring – Solid and Engineered timber are the most traditional and most popular choices for herringbone as they are available for custom sizes and maintain a timeless and premium look.
+Timber Flooring – Solid and engineered timber are the traditional choice, offering custom sizes and a premium, timeless look.

 What are the Different Styles of Herringbone Flooring?